Seregy/timedone-enhancement-suite/readme.md

 ### Firefox

 Download and install the `.xpi` file from the [latest extension release](https://github.com/Seregy/timedone-enhancement-suite/releases/latest/).
 It's signed by Mozilla and will be updated automatically.

+Please note that Firefox doesn't grant the necessary permissions to modify the pages' content upon installing the extension.
+You'll need to either temporarily grant them each time you visit Timedone or assign them once on a permanent basis.

 ### Chrome